Source2018-WHUCS/vearch/docs/APILowLevel.md

 * array : whether the tags for each document is multi-valued, `true` or `false` default is false
 * index : supporting numeric field filter default `false`

+** Vector field params
+    format : default "normalization", "normal" if set "no" it will not normalized retrieval_type ： default "IVFPQ"
+    store_type : "RocksDB" or "Mmap" default "Mmap"
+    store_param : example {"cache_size":2592}

 ### get space